vankoreaseoul/Instagram_clone_project/README.md

 - As you can see on video, even though image is uploaded well, sometimes a few image views are blank.
 I made code which downloads image from server and saves in its own image cache.
 The way is used commonly to deal with image based on my research, but I can see it's not enough and doesn't work perfectly.
 I don't know if I'm wrong with this way or there are better ways or perhaps it might be a problem on server.
 I need to research.
 3. Needs to get more used to Auto Layout.
 - The concept of Auto Layout is really important in UIKit.
 So I tried to use it rather than assign frame directly, but often I faced errors or warnings to say I broke Auto Layout and sometimes I really couldn't find which part was wrong.
 In this project, some layouts are not stable.
 I need to get more used to Auto Layout.
+4. Needs to learn Mention and Hashtag algorithm.
+- Mention and Hashtag was one of the most annoying functions while embodying this project.
+I researched hard but couldn't find what I really wanted and above all, I didn't want to use third party library.
+So I made my own logic for it and it seems to work roughly but not perfectly for sure.
+The research for it will go on.
+5.